12-year-old girl injured in Brunswick ATV crash

-BRUNSWICK — A 12-year-old Brunswick girl was seriously injured in an ATV crash Sunday and was airlifted to Maine Medical Center in Portland.
+BRUNSWICK — A 12-year-old Brunswick girl was seriously injured in an all-terrain vehicle crash Sunday.

-Shortly before noon, the girl was slowing her ATV to a stop on Raspberry Lane when another ATV driven by a 9-year-old boy didn’t see her slow down and struck her from behind, according to Mark Latti, a spokesman for the Maine Warden Service.
+Shortly before noon, the girl was slowing her ATV to a stop on Raspberry Lane when another ATV driven by a 9-year-old boy struck her from behind, according to Mark Latti, a spokesman for the Maine Warden Service.
+Latti said the boy did not notice that the girl had slowed.

-Latti said the girl sustained serious injuries and was flown by helicopter to Maine Medical Center.
-The boy sustained minor injuries.
+Latti said the girl, whose name was not released, sustained serious injuries and was flown by helicopter to Maine Medical Center.

-No more information was available as of late Monday morning, Latti said.
+Brunswick Deputy Fire Chief Don Koslosky said the girl complained of neck pain and was airlifted in stable condition.

 Comments are not available on this story.